jdmonaco/cv/cv-web.md

 <h5 style="text-align: center;">Talks</h5>

+- “Theory-Driven Data Science to Understand the Neural Dynamics of Memory and Behavior.“ *Invited Talk*.
+Department of Cell &amp; Systems Biology, University of Toronto, Canada, Online.
+February 1, 2022
 - <a href="https://youtu.be/3mKkLksOyfk" class="cv">“Learning as swarming:
       Cognitive flexibility from the neural dynamics of phase-coupled attractor maps.“ *Contributed Talk*.
 Neuromatch 4.0 Conference, Online.